Overview of the Program

 The UW-Madison Program in the History of Science, Medicine, and Technology is one of the largest and oldest academic programs of its kind in the United States.
 Administered by the Department of the History of Science, and staffed by faculty from the departments of History of Science and Medical History & Bioethics, the program is known for the strength and diversity of its areas of study and its warm, collegial environment.
 All historical aspects of science, medicine, and technology receive attention - from their internal development to their broader social contexts, including their relationships with institutions, philosophy, religion, and literature.

-Thirteen participating faculty provide broad coverage of the field, with expertise that spans Europe, the United States, and non-Western areas from the Middle Ages to the recent past, and ranges across the physical, biological, and social sciences to medicine and technology.
+Twelve participating faculty provide broad coverage of the field, with expertise that spans Europe, the United States, and non-Western areas from the Middle Ages to the recent past, and ranges across the physical, biological, and social sciences to medicine and technology.
 Faculty affiliates from other departments add further depth and research opportunities to our program.

 Administrative Structure and Ties to Other Programs